96ankur/Golang/Readme.md

 ### Introduction
 - Go also known as Golang is an open source, **compiled** and **statically typed** programming language    developed by Google.
 - Go is not an object oriented programming language.
+- Co is a pass by value language.
+In order to use pass by address functionality we have to use POINTERS.

 ### Advantages of Go
 - Easy to write concurrent programs with the help of  **Goroutines** and **channels**.